11039850/monalisa-orm/README.md

 # monalisa-orm

-      "And God said, Let there be light: and there was light."
+> And God said, Let there be light: and there was light.

 # Features

 * Using the database takes only 1 line of code
-* Support dynamic SQL code auto to result class
+* Support dynamic SQL code auto to DTO class
-* Support written multiple-line syntax in the Java code
+* Support written multiple-line syntax in the java code
-* Dynamic load java sql code
+* Dynamic load java code
 * Auto increase the field: final static long $VERSION$=1L;

 [Example Project](https://github.com/11039850/monalisa-example)